wxWidgets/website/about/index.md

 and your application will adopt the look and feel appropriate to that platform.
-On top of great GUI functionality, wxWidgets gives you: online help, network programming, streams, clipboard and drag and drop, multithreading, image loading and saving in a variety of popular formats, database support, HTML viewing and printing, and much more.
+On top of great GUI functionality, wxWidgets gives you: online help, network programming, streams, clipboard and drag and drop, multithreading, image loading and saving in a variety of popular formats, HTML viewing and printing, and much more.

 Although wxWidgets is written in C++, you can use it with a variety of languages including Python, Perl, and C#.
 If using wxWidgets with C++, you will